-1. Core borings shall be made using a rotary drilling machine having a hydraulically actuated feed or thrust with size NX or NWM diamond double tube swivel type core barrel.
-Core borings shall be begun at refusal, which shall be considered to have been reached when the rate of advance is less than one (1) inch for 50 blows.
+- 1. Core drilling shall be performed in accordance with ASTM D2113 Standard Practice for Rock Core Drilling and Sampling of Rock for Site Exploration.
+Core drilling shall be made using a rotary drilling machine having a hydraulically actuated feed or thrust with size NX or NWM diamond double tube swivel type core barrel.
+Core drilling shall begin at refusal, which shall be considered to have been reached when the rate of advance is less than one (1) inch for 50 blows. - 2.
+Casing shall be firmly seated upon the hard formation to prevent loose material from entering the hole and to prevent loss of drilling fluid.
+If soil seams, fissures, cavities or broken rock prevents the advance of the boring, auxiliary casing shall be used inside the borehole and the coring shall continue using the next smaller series WM or WX core barrel and bit.

-- 2. Casing shall be firmly seated upon the hard formation to prevent loose material from entering the hole and to prevent loss of drilling fluid.
-If soil seams, fissures, cavities or broken rock prevents the advance of the boring, auxiliary casing shall be used inside the borehole and the coring shall continue using the next smaller series WM or WX core barrel and bit. - 3.
-When soft materials are encountered, a split-spoon sample or other type sample as specified by the Engineer shall be taken.
+- 3. When soft materials are encountered, a split-spoon sample or other type sample as specified by the Engineer shall be taken.
 Resume diamond core drilling when hard materials are again encountered.
-Casing shall be extended through the soft layer if necessary in the opinion of the Engineer. - 4.
-Maximum effort shall be exercised to obtain 100 percent recovery in rock coring.
+Casing shall be extended through the soft layer if necessary, in the opinion of the Engineer. - 4.
+Maximum effort shall be exercised to obtain 100 percent recovery in core drilling.
 Drill fluid pressure and rate of flow, speed of bit rotation, and pressure on the bit shall at all times be carefully controlled.
-The initial coring run below the top of rock shall not exceed five (5) feet.
-Coring runs in very badly broken or shattered rock shall not exceed five (5) feet.
-Coring runs in rock established as being firm, may be increased to a maximum of ten (10) feet. - 5.
+The initial coring run below the top of rock and in very badly broken or shattered rock shall not exceed two (2) feet.
+Coring runs in rock established as being firm where core recovery exceeds 80 percent, may be increased to five (5) feet, or ten (10) feet with approval of the Engineer.
+Under no circumstances shall the maximum core run exceed ten (10) feet. - 5.
 The Contractor shall provide core boxes of wood or other durable material for protection and storage of the cores.
 The boxes shall be provided with hinged covers and with longitudinal spacers that will form separate compartments for each core run.
 Small blocks fit between the spacers shall be provided to mark the beginning and end of each run or pull of core barrel.
 The cores shall be placed from left to right beginning at the top hinged side of the core box.
-The wood block shall be securely fastened and the depth clearly marked at the top and bottom of the core and at each noticeable gap in the formation. - 6.
+The wood block shall be securely fastened, and the depth clearly marked at the top and bottom of the core and at each noticeable gap in the formation. - 6.
+Permanently and neatly label the top of each core box lid with the project name, site name, boring number, date, start and end depths of the material in the box, and name of the Contractor.
+On the inside of each core box lid, duplicate this information and also provide the start and end depths of each run, the percent recovery (REC), and the percent of rock quality designation (RQD).
 The Contractor shall deliver the core boxes, complete with all recovered cores, to the Engineer at the project site for permanent storage.
-The Contractor shall be responsible for temporary weather protected storage of cores until delivery to the Engineer. - 7.
-Throughout the boring operations, the Contractor shall keep a continuous and accurate log of the material encountered during the drilling of each hole.
-He shall also keep a complete record of the operations of sinking the casing, recording the size and weight of the casing, weight and fall of the hammer and number of blows per foot required to drive the casing.
-A copy of the field drillers report shall be delivered to the Engineer along with the rock cores within 24-hours after completion of the boring.
+The Contractor shall be responsible for temporary weather protected storage of cores until delivery to the Engineer.